Stormz4/group20-EzShop/Deliverables/DesignDocument.md

 package it.polito.ezshop.data
 package it.polito.ezshop.exceptions
 it.polito.ezshop.gui -- it.polito.ezshop.model
-it.polito.ezshop.exceptions --|> it.polito.ezshop.model
+it.polito.ezshop.exceptions <|-- it.polito.ezshop.model
 it.polito.ezshop.data <|-- it.polito.ezshop.model
 @enduml
 ```

-EZShop.gui contains view and controller.
-The architetural pattern choosed is MVC.
+it.polito.ezshop.gui contains view and controller.
+The architetural pattern choosed is MVC+3 tier.

+it.polito.ezshop.exceptions contains the exceptions used in the API.

 # Low level design